 A: Absolutely!
 Here are two common scenarios:

-Interior Walls: Using silicone to seal gaps resulted in a patchy and uneven paint finish, necessitating professional removal and a full repaint.
+Interior Walls: Using silicone to seal gaps resulted in a patchy, uneven paint finish, necessitating professional removal and a full repaint.

 Q: How can I avoid silicone-related problems when painting?